Person looking at a phone while holding a cup of coffee.

 The most happiness is experienced when you share your cake with your friend.
 In other words, at both extremes—complete gluttony or strict abstinence—your experience of life is diminished.

-When you are free from the tyranny of your own gluttonous desires and the tyranny of self-imposed abstinence, you open up a kind of clearing in which you are able to experience joy.
+When you are free from the tyranny of your own gluttonous desires and the tyranny of self-imposed abstinence, you open up a kind of clearing in which you are able to truly think and choose for yourself how you participate in life.

 It’s our task as professionals to step into the tension between these extremes, recognizing that our target audience is subsumed by the same memes and staged personas that trap us from time to time.

-“Virtue makes the end right, but practical wisdom makes the things toward the end right.” —Nicomachean Ethics VI.12, 1144a7–9
+“Virtue makes the end right, but practical wisdom makes the things toward the end right.” —Aristotle, Nicomachean Ethics

 Subscribe to Our Blog